mtuanbui/site/_posts/2024-07-16-instaflow.md

 ### Reflow

-Training a rectified flow using equation \eqref{eq:loss} alone would not lead to a satisfactorily straight flow model.
+Training a rectified flow using Equation 1 alone would not lead to a satisfactorily straight flow model.
 Study in [https://arxiv.org/abs/2209.03003](https://arxiv.org/abs/2209.03003) suggests that we can enhance the straightness by recursively applying the rectifying procedure, as shown in the image below.

 <div class="row">
   <div class="mx-auto col-sm mt-3 mt-md-0">